 Despite what's been said above, there are various circumstances where a cheap – no frills – washing machine is all that's required.
 Some might argue that for £250, if you get 2 or 3 years you shouldn't grumble, and this is a common attitude although not shared by me and not environmentally friendly either.

 They might seem much cheaper, but buying a new washing machine every several years is very likely to cost more than investing in a quality one in the first place.
 Plus they can be very noisy and unstable in comparison to the quality machines.
 They tend to break down more regularly and are comparatively crude in places.
 They are may also cost more to run, which is something many people leave out of the equation.
 A poor energy rating for a washing machine can add a few hundred pounds to the running costs over a lifetime.

 The third option?
 The middle range

-If you can't afford a Miele or ISE10 washing machine, but you don't want a "cheap" washing machine then the middle ground is a good place to try.
+If you can't afford a Miele but you don't want a "cheap" washing machine then the middle ground is a good place to try.
 Here you can find a reasonable amount of features and a relatively "decent" washing machine.
-This section is represented by companies such as AEG, Bosh, and the John Lewis brand washing machines which come with 3 year warranties.
+This section is represented by brands such as Siemens, Neff, Electrolux and cheaper still are brands like AEG, Bosh, and the John Lewis brand washing machines which come with 3 year warranties.